wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the list is stored.
-* redisWhere: The place, value should be added.
+* redisWhere: The place where you want to add an element.
+Possible values are BEFORE or AFTER.
+For example, whether you want to add an element before a particular element that exists in the list.
-* redisPivot: The value, use as a pivot element.
+* redisPivot: An existing element in the list that is used as the pivot element.
-* redisValue: The value to be added to the key.
+* redisValue: The element that you want to insert to the list.

 **Sample request**